How credit card payment processing works

-- The Issuing bank (or Credit Card Association) sends the authorization response to FDMS.
-The authorization response consists of either an approval along with Address Verification System (AVS) and Card Verification Value (CVV) response codes or a decline.
+- The issuing bank sends the authorization response to FDMS.
+The authorization response consists of either an approval along with Address Verification System (AVS) and Card Verification Value (CVV) response codes, or a decline.

-- If declined, the buyer (cardholder) is informed and asked to try a different payment method.
+- If declined, the buyer is informed and asked to try a different payment method.

-- If the authorization is approved by the Issuing Bank (Credit Card Associations) then the buyer (cardholder) is taken to the Order Confirmation page.
+- If the authorization is approved by the issuing bank, and then the buyer is taken to the Order Confirmation page.

-- The merchant signs in to their account and goes to the Order Manager.
+- The merchant signs in to his/her account and goes to the Order Manager.
 The merchant reviews the order (including AVS and CVV response codes) for signs of fraud.
-When ready to complete the sale, the merchant clicks the "Capture Funds" button in the transaction panel of the order.
+When ready to complete the sale, the merchant clicks "Capture Funds" in the transaction panel of the order.
 Clicking "Capture Funds" initiates the settlement process.

-- The amount captured is transferred immediately to your PayPal account.
+- The amount captured is transferred immediately to the merchant's PayPal account.

-Note: It is also possible to set your PayPal Payments Pro service to authorize and capture funds immediately without review.
-Yahoo does not recommend this process as it does not allow you time to review orders for any issues before settlement.
+Note: It's also possible to set your PayPal Payments Pro service to authorize and capture funds immediately without review.
+Yahoo doesn't recommend this process, as it doesn't allow you time to review orders for any issues before settlement.

-- The merchant signs in to their account and goes to the Order Manager.
+- The merchant signs in to his/her account and goes to the Order Manager.
 The merchant reviews the order (including AVS and CVV response codes) for signs of fraud.
-When ready to complete the sale, the merchant clicks the "Sale" button in the transaction panel of the order.
+When ready to complete the sale, the merchant clicks "Sale" in the transaction panel of the order.
 Clicking "Sale" initiates the settlement process.
 The sale is then stored in a batch for settlement request submitted each night.
-By default, batches are submitted nightly between 6-11 pm (PST).
+By default, batches are submitted nightly between 6:00 – 11:00 p.m.
+(PT).
 Merchants can also choose to submit batches manually.

 - The settlement request batch with all completed sales is sent to First Data Merchant Services (FDMS), the payment processor for Yahoo Store.

-- FDMS submits the settlement request for the buyer's order to the Issuing Bank/Credit Card Association of the buyer on behalf of the merchant.
+- FDMS submits the settlement request for the buyer's order to the issuing bank or credit card association of the buyer on behalf of the merchant.

-- The Issuing Bank/Credit Card Association sends the response to the settlement request back to FDMS.
-If the request is accepted, the buyer (cardholder)'s account is debited for the amount of the order.
-It is possible that the settlement request will be declined, e.g., if the buyer has exceeded their credit limit between the time of the authorization and settlement.
+- The issuing bank sends the response to the settlement request back to FDMS.
+If the request is accepted, the buyer's account is debited for the amount of the order.
+It's possible that the settlement request will be declined, for example, if the buyer has exceeded his/her credit limit between the time of the authorization and settlement.